MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Move, size, or close a window shared by an expert

-When you're working with an expert on a call, the expert can share a desktop or application window with you on Microsoft Teams to assist with the call.
-When an expert shares a desktop running application this way, your video feed of the expert will change to a solid color.
-You'll be able to use all the tools in the toolbar even though your video feed is no longer displayed.
+When you're working with an expert on a call, the expert can share their desktop or application window with you to assist with the call.
+When an expert shares their desktop or running application this way, your video feed of the expert will change to a solid color.
+You'll still be able to use all the tools in the toolbar even though your video feed is no longer displayed.

 To move, size, or close the shared window, use the controls at the top right of the shared window.